x157/x157.github.io/UE5/Mass/index.md

 - Open Source Community projects:
   - [Megafunk's Mass Sample Project](https://github.com/Megafunk/MassSample)
     - Contains some very detailed info in the README, definitely read this!
+    - **This is worth periodically re-reading as you gain experience with Mass.**
   - [Ji-Rath's Mass AI Example Project](https://github.com/Ji-Rath/MassAIExample)
     - Focuses on animation, use of State Trees and Smart Objects
   - [Myxcil's Mass Traffic Test Project](https://github.com/Myxcil/MassTraffic-Test)